leob/ionic-quickstarter/README.md

 The app's sources (Javascript, HTML, CSS) sit under ```src``` instead of under the default location ```www```.

-This is because of how the build process works.
+This is different than a 'standard' Ionic app, the reason is because of how the build process works.

 During a production build (```gulp build```), the sources (under ```src```) are minified and concatenated and so on and the products (build artifacts, the minified/concatenated files) are then placed in the ```www``` directory, where